A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Literature review

-During the transition and response phases that occur immediately after the disruption, it is critical to adjust the operation schedule facing the disrupted conditions.
-Strategies such as rolling stock rescheduling, rerouting, short-turning are implemented to prevent the exacerbation of delay and cancellation. \citeay{Kroon2015} proposed a rolling stock rescheduling model to reduce the passenger delay, considering dynamic passenger flows.
-An iterative heuristic was proposed to solve the model and a lower bound is calculated to assess the solution quality. \citeay{VEELENTURF2017133} proposes an extension to the iterative heuristic approach of \citeay{Kroon2015} for rescheduling the rolling stock and timetable, considering passengers behavior, and adapting the stop schedules to minimize the delays and the number of denied passengers. \citeay{DOLLEVOET2017203} proposes an iterative framework to reschedule the timetable, rolling stock, and crew simultaneously to obtain an overall feasible solution in an acceptable solving time. \citeay{RN105} presents a mixed integer programming to determine the waiting station during disruption and reordering trains after recovery in case of a complete blockage.
-The objective is to minimize the total weighted train delay and the number of canceled trains, adhering to the original timetable. \citeay{ghaemi_macroscopic_2018} optimizes short-turning solutions for complete blockages in the multi-phase framework.
-Rescheduling measures of short-turning, partial cancellation, and re-timing are considered on both sides of the blockage. \citeay{RN132} reschedules a disrupted timetable that integrates flexible stopping and flexible short-turning with reordering, retiming, and cancelling.
+\paragraph{Phase-based approaches} During the transition and response phases that occur immediately after the disruption, it is critical to adjust the operation schedule facing the disrupted conditions.
+Strategies such as rolling stock rescheduling, rerouting, short-turning are implemented to prevent the exacerbation of delay and cancellation. \cite{Kroon2015} proposed a rolling stock rescheduling model to reduce the passenger delay, considering dynamic passenger flows.
+An iterative heuristic was proposed to solve the model and a lower bound is calculated to assess the solution quality. \cite{VEELENTURF2017133} proposes an extension to the iterative heuristic approach of \cite{Kroon2015} for rescheduling the rolling stock and timetable, considering passengers behavior, and adapting the stop patterns to minimize the delays and the number of denied passengers. \cite{DOLLEVOET2017203} proposes an iterative framework to reschedule the timetable, rolling stock, and crew simultaneously to obtain an overall feasible solution in an acceptable solving time. \cite{RN105} presents a mixed integer programming to determine the waiting station during disruption and reordering trains after recovery in case of a complete blockage.
+The objective is to minimize the total weighted train delay and the number of canceled trains, adhering to the original timetable. \cite{ghaemi_macroscopic_2018} optimizes short-turning solutions for complete blockages in the multi-phase framework.
+Rescheduling measures of short-turning, partial cancellation, and re-timing are considered on both sides of the blockage. \cite{RN132} reschedules a disrupted timetable that integrates flexible stopping and flexible short-turning with reordering, retiming, and cancelling.
 Passengers' planned paths are used to estimate decision weights that minimize passenger delays.
-The proposed model considers realistic infrastructure characteristics, multiple headways, rolling stock circulations, and all phases of a disruption. \citeay{HONG2021103025} rescheduling of trains and reassigning passengers after disruptions.
-The model considers train retiming, rerouting, reordering and reservicing with the objective of minimizing the total train delay while maximizing the number of passengers to be served. \citeay{RN93} presents a real-time train rescheduling on double-track high-speed railways.
+The proposed model considers realistic infrastructure characteristics, multiple headways, rolling stock circulations, and all phases of a disruption. \cite{HONG2021103025} consider rescheduling of trains and reassigning passengers after disruptions.
+The model includes train retiming, rerouting, reordering and reserving with the objective of minimizing the total train delay while maximizing the number of passengers to be served. \cite{RN93} presents a real-time train rescheduling model on double-track high-speed railways.
 This approach allows trains in both directions to share sidings at stations and uses an integer linear programming based on a space-time network to minimize arrival deviation.
-These real-time optimization models aim to rapidly provide optimal solution for the given conditions.
-As the disruption period prolongs, maintaining operating accuracy and punctuality becomes increasingly difficult.
-While these strategies can be applied multiple times for updated conditions, the solutions obtained are only locally optimal for the current step, ignoring potential long-term benefits.
+The above real-time optimization models aim to rapidly provide optimal solution for the given conditions, which can be applied multiple times for updated conditions.